Do Tax Preparers Need Professional Liability Insurance?

 E&O insurance for tax preparers provides crucial protection against claims of negligence, malpractice, or errors in tax return preparation.
 This coverage typically includes legal defense costs and potential settlements or judgments arising from claims related to incorrect tax calculations, missed deductions, or failure to file returns.
 E&O insurance is essential for tax preparers to safeguard their professional reputation and financial stability.

-When do tax preparers need tax preparer’s liability insurance
+When do tax preparers need tax preparer’s liability insurance?

 Some businesses and clients require any tax preparer they work with to carry E&O insurance.
 Generally, the bigger the business, the more likely they will require proof of E&O insurance.

 Even if none of your clients require it, it’s still wise to invest in tax preparer liability insurance as soon as you start your business.
 Tax preparers can be sued for any mistakes that result in financial loss to their client.
-If a client faces audits, interest, or penalties from the IRS due to your mistakes, there’s a decent chance they’ll sue for the damages.
+If a client faces audits, interest, or penalties from the IRS due to your mistakes, there’s a decent chance they’ll sue for damages.

 Of course, this is only a rough estimate.
 Your tax preparer liability insurance premium will ultimately depend on the size of your business and how much coverage you require.
 Working with larger clients means your errors could be more costly, so you’d need more coverage than a tax preparer working with smaller businesses and clients.